tlcaputi/gtrendR/docs/gtrendspy.md

 from gtrendspy import topterms

 topterms.theo_timeline_top(
-        root_terms = ['apple', 'cats'], # a list of the root terms you're interested in num_terms_per_root = 3, # how many additional terms you want per root term start = '2019-01-01', # the start date end = '2020-01-01', # the end date
-        timeframe_list = ['month'], # the timeframe you want
+        root_terms = ['commit suicide', 'how suicide', 'depression help', 'suicide help'], # a list of the root terms you're interested in num_terms_per_root = 10, # how many additional terms you want per root term start = '2019-01-01', # the start date end = '2020-04-10', # the end date timeframe_list = ['week'], # the timeframe you want outpath = "/path/to/ROOTPATH/input/individual",
-        outpath = "/path/to/ROOTPATH/output",
-        creds = "/path/to/creds",
+        creds = "/path/to/creds.txt",
-        region = ['US'], # the region you're interested in.
-ONLY CHOOSE 1 or None batch_size = 2
+        geo_country_list = ['US'], # the region you're interested in.
+ONLY CHOOSE 1 or None batch_size = 5, # how many terms you want in each batch
-        )
+        timestep_years = 1, # how many years you want to pull at once
+        get_all = True, # if True, pull a data file for all of hte terms together all_path = "/path/to/ROOTPATH/input" # where you want the total file )

 ```

 This will automatically pull the top `num_terms_per_root` search queries related to each of your root terms and pull the appropriate timeline files.
 Right now it only works with one region at a time.
 This could be useful for creating a [multi-term barplot](/latest/en/arima-multi-terms/#multiterm_barplot) or [spaghetti plot](/latest/en/arima-multi-terms/#multiterm_spaghetti).